sapegin/washingcode-book/manuscript/120_Linting.md

 ### [id-length](https://eslint.org/docs/latest/rules/id-length)

-This rule allows us to define the minimum and maximum length for an identifier, because short names could be potentially less readable, which is true in many cases.
+This rule allows us to define the minimum and maximum length for an identifier because short names could be potentially less readable, which is true in many cases.
 However, like any attempt to measure code quality by its physical dimensions, this rule causes more damage than good.

 I> We talk about naming in the [Naming is hard](#naming) chapter.